-SHE fleets, the fails away; as grey mift before the wind!-and, wilt thou not stay, my love?
+SHE fleets, she fails away; as grey mist before the wind!-and, wilt thou not stay, my love?
 Stay and behold my tears? fair thou appearest, my love! fair thou wast, when alive!

 By the mostly fountain I will sit; on the top of the hill of winds.
-When mid-day is silent around, converse, O my love, with me! come on the wings of the gale! on the blast of the mountain, come!
-Let me hear thy voice, as thou passes, when mid-day is silent around.
+When mid-day is filent around, converse, O my love, with me! come on the wings of the gale! on the blast of the mountain, come!
+Let me hear thy voice, as thou passes, when mid-day is filent around.

 EVENING is grey on the hills.
 The north wind refounds through the woods.
-White clouds rife on the fky: the trembling fnow descends.
-The river howls asar, along its winding course.
+White clouds rife on the fky: the thin-wavering snow descends.
+The river howls afar, along its winding course.
 Sad, by a hollow rock, the grey-hair'd Carryl sat.
-Dry fern waves over his head; his feat is in an aged birch.
+Dry fern waves over his head; his seat is in an aged birch.
 Clear to the roaring winds he lifts his voice of woe.

-Tossed on the wavy ocean is He, the hope of the isles; Malcolm, the support of the poor; foe to the proud in arms!
+Tossed on the wavy ocean is He, the hope of the ifles; Malcolm, the fupport of the poor; foe to the proud in arms!
 Why hast thou left us behind? why live we to mourn thy fate?
 We might have heard, with thee, the voice of the deep; have seen the oozy rock.

 SAD on the fea-beat shore thy spouse looketh for thy return.
-The time of thy thy promife is come; the night is gathering around.
-But no white fail is on the fea; no voice is heard except the bluftering winds.
-Low is the foul of the war!
+The time of thy the promise is come; the night is gathering around.
+But no white sail is on the sea; no voice but the blustering winds.
+Low is the soul of the war!
 Wet are the locks of youth!
-By the foot of fome rock thou lieft; washed by the waves as they come.
-Why, ye winds, did ye bear him on the defert rock?
+By the foot of some rock thou liest; washed by the waves as they come.
+Why, ye winds, did ye bear him on the desert rock?
 Why, ye waves, did ye roll over him?

 But, Oh! what voice is that?
 Who rides on that meteor of fire!
 Green are his airy limbs.
-It is he! it is the ghoft of Malcolm!-Reft, lovely foul, reft on the rock; and let me hear thy voice!-He is gone, like a dream of the night.
-I fee him through the trees.
+It is he! it is the ghost of Malcolm!-Rest, lovely soul, rest on the rock; and let me hear thy voice-He is gone, like a dream of the night.
+I see him through the trees.
 Daughter of Reynold! he is gone.
 Thy spouse shall return no more.
 No more shall his hounds come from the hill, forerunners of their master.
-No more from the distant rock shall his voice greet thine ear.
+No more from the distant rock shall his.

+voice greet thine ear.
 Silent is he in the deep, unhappy daughter of Reynold!

 I will fit by the stream of the plain.
 Ye rocks! hang over my head.
-Hearmy voice, ye trees! as ye bend on the shaggy hill.
+Hear my voice, ye trees! as ye bend on the shaggy hill.
 My voice shall preserve the praise of him, the hope of the isses.

-CONNAL, CRIMORA,
+CONNAL, CRIMORA.

-W HO cometh from the hill, like a cloud tinged with the beam of the west?
+WHO cometh from the hill, like a cloud tinged with the beam of the west?
 Whose voice is that, loud as the wind, but pleasant as the harp of Carryl?
 It is my love in the light of steel; but sad is his darkened brow.
 Live the mighty race of Fingal? or what disturbs my Connal?